-Understanding Permutation of n Items from n Objects
+Understanding Permutation of All Objects

 Complete Permutation Formula